 Seven out of ten borrowers spend the loan proceeds on ordinary, recurring expenses (e.g., rent, mortgage, utility bills, food, or credit card bills).
 Only 16% borrowed due to an unexpected expense like a car repair or medical emergency.

 However, America’s top earners are not doing much better.
 On average, the top 20% of American households only have enough savings to replace 52 days of income.
-Statistics like these explain why so many consumers fall prey to fast cash offers, even when the interest rates are 400% APR and higher.
+Statistics like these explain why so many consumers fall prey to fast cash offers, even when the interest rates are so high.

 Payday loan regulations by state

-Some states are opting out of the payday loan business altogether while others are drawing lines on what is legal and what is not.
-According to the National Conference of State Legislatures, the payday lending state statutes as of 2018 are as follows;
+Some states are opting out of the payday loan business altogether while others draw lines on what is legal and what is not.
+According to the National Conference of State Legislatures, the payday lending state statutes as of 2020 are as follows;

-Arizona, Arkansas, Washington D.C., New Mexico, and North Carolina prohibit payday loans altogether.
+Arkansas, Georgia, Washington D.C., New Mexico, and North Carolina prohibit payday loans altogether.

 Connecticut, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Vermont, and West Virginia do not have specific payday lending regulations.
 However, they do require payday lenders to comply with the interest rate caps set on consumer loans.